purpleidea/flabbergast/flabbergast-manual.md

     c : For v : a Reduce v + acc With acc : 0 # Yields 6

 These are the essential features of the language.
 Many other built-in expressions are provided, including an `If` expression, other ways to generate frames, access to external libraries, more variants of the fricassée expression, and more subtle ways to lookup identifiers.

-## A Worked Example: Apache Aurora
-Let's start with an example for a simple job that runs on Apache Aurora.
-Aurora is a long-running job configuration system for Mesos.
-It's purposes is to collect and dispatch all the needed job information to Mesos.
-In Aurora, a file consists of many jobs, each with a task to perform.
-A task can have multiple processes that run inside of it.
-Most resources are configured on the job level; some on the task level.

-The first thing needed is some basic plumbing:

-    aurora_lib : From lib:apache/aurora # Import the Aurora library.
-    hw_file : aurora_lib.aurora_file { # Create an Aurora configuration file
-      jobs : [ ] # Aurora requires we provide a list of job.
-We have none so far.
-    }
-    value : hw_file.value # Flabbergast is going to dump this string to the output.

-This won't do anything useful, but we have a basic skeleton.
-Let's create a job.

-    aurora_lib : From lib:apache/aurora
-    hw_file : aurora_lib.aurora_file {
-      jobs : [
-        job { # Create a job.
-This could also be `aurora_lib.job`, but we have nothing else named `job`. instances : 1 # One replica of this job should run. job_name : "hello_world" # Provide a friendly job name. task : aurora_lib.task { processes : [] } # Each job needs a task.
-        }
-      ]
-    }
-    value : hw_file.value

-This will create one job, but this file won't work.
-A job needs a `cluster` and a `role`; it is also desirable to specify `resources`.

-    aurora_lib : From lib:apache/aurora
-    cluster : "cluster1"
-    role : "jrhacker"
-    resources : {
-      cpu : 0.1
-      ram : 16Mi
-      disk : 16Mi
-    }
-    hw_file : aurora_lib.aurora_file {
-      jobs : [
-        job {
-          instances : 1
-          job_name : "hello_world"
-          task : aurora_lib.task { processes : [] }
-        }
-      ]
-    }
-    value : hw_file.value

-I chose to put `cluster`, `role`, and `resources` resources at the top-level.
-This is so that they are shared between all jobs that I create.
-It is also completely valid to do:

-    aurora_lib : From lib:apache/aurora
-    hw_file : aurora_lib.aurora_file {
-      resources : {
-        cpu : 0.1
-        ram : 16Mi
-        disk : 16Mi
-      }
-      jobs : [
-        job {
-          cluster : "cluster1"
-          role : "jrhacker"
-          instances : 1
-          job_name : "hello_world"
-          task : aurora_lib.task { processes : [] }
-        }
-      ]
-    }
-    value : hw_file.value

-I can even split the `resources` frame.

-    aurora_lib : From lib:apache/aurora
-    role : "jrhacker"
-    resources : {
-      cpu : 0.2 # This value will be eclipsed by⋯ ram : 16Mi
-    }
-    hw_file : aurora_lib.aurora_file {
-      resources : {
-        disk : 16Mi
-      }
-      jobs : [
-        job {
-          resources : {
-            cpu : 0.1 # ⋯ this one, because this one is “closer” to the point of use.
-          }
-          cluster : "cluster1"
-          instances : 1
-          job_name : "hello_world"
-          task : aurora_lib.task { processes : [] }
-        }
-      ]
-    }
-    value : hw_file.value

-In this case, it doesn't change the output, but it allows me to control which parameters are shared by which jobs.

-Our task is pretty useless, let's give it some processes:

-    aurora_lib : From lib:apache/aurora
-    cluster : "cluster1"
-    role : "jrhacker"
-    resources : {
-      cpu : 0.1
-      ram : 16Mi
-      disk : 16Mi
-    }
-    hw_file : aurora_lib.aurora_file {
-      jobs : [
-        job {
-          instances : 1
-          job_name : "hello_world"
-          task : aurora_lib.task {
-            processes : { # Define the processes ⋯
-              hw : process { # ⋯ using process template
-								process_name : "hw" # The name of this process will be `hw` command_line : [ "echo hello world" ] # The command line we want to run.
-              }
-            }
-          }
-        }
-      ]
-    }
-    value : hw_file.value

-This will give us a basic configuration.
-Aurora allows multiple replicas/instances of a job.
-Suppose we want each replica to know its identity:

-    aurora_lib : From lib:apache/aurora
-    cluster : "cluster1"
-    role : "jrhacker"
-    resources : {
-      cpu : 0.1
-      ram : 16Mi
-      disk : 16Mi
-    }
-    hw_file : aurora_lib.aurora_file {
-      jobs : [
-        job {
-          instances : 1
-          job_name : "hello_world"
-          task : aurora_lib.task {
-            processes : {
-              hw : process {
-								process_name : "hw"
-                command_line : [ "echo hello world.
-I am ", current_instance ]
-              }
-            }
-          }
-        }
-      ]
-    }
-    value : hw_file.value

-Aurora also allows setting multiple ports for incoming connections.

-    aurora_lib : From lib:apache/aurora
-    cluster : "cluster1"
-    role : "jrhacker"
-    resources : {
-      cpu : 0.1
-      ram : 16Mi
-      disk : 16Mi
-    }
-    hw_file : aurora_lib.aurora_file {
-      jobs : [
-        job {
-          instances : 1
-          job_name : "hello_world"
-          task : aurora_lib.task {
-						port_defs +: {
-							xmpp : Null # Creating a new null entry, defines a new port.
-By setting it to a string, it becomes an alias.
-						}
-            processes : {
-              hw : process {
-								process_name : "hw"
-                command_line : [ "helloworldd --http ", ports.http, " --xmpp ", ports.xmpp ]
-              }
-            }
-          }
-        }
-      ]
-    }
-    value : hw_file.value

-What makes Flabbergast helpful is how you can extend these base templates to suit your needs.
-You can create a template that runs a database.
-It could calculate the needed disk given a list of datasets.
-That way, a user gets a correctly configured database only having to specify the data sets.
-Other things to consider might be creating a standard configuration for a sharded system, then using a fricassée to create them over the right range.
-Or, even, combine the two: create a lists of grouped datasets, then use those to bring up many similar databases to serve them.

 ## Core Concepts